Tag archive for: Proud of Our Students

 • Dental

-The Montpellier Health Tutoring Association is renewing its High School Students Week from February 21 to 25, 2022!
-A week dedicated to all high school students, their parents, and teachers to address any questions about the REES (Reform of Admission to Health Studies), better known as the PASS-LAS system.
+The Montpellier Health Tutoring Association is bringing back its High School Students’ Week, from February 21 to 25, 2022!
+This week is dedicated to all high school students, their parents, and teachers, with the aim of addressing any questions they may have about the REES (Reform of Admission to Health Studies), better known as the PASS-LAS program.

-An event organized on ZOOM, so that as many people as possible can participate.
+An event hosted on Zoom, so that as many people as possible can participate

-This week, intended for all high school students (10th, 11th, and 12th graders) as well as their parents and teachers, will consist of various sessions dedicated to explaining the REES, thePASS/LAS years, and also higher education.
-The sessions will take place on ZOOM from February 21 to 25, 2022, except for those on Wednesday, February 23 in the morning, which will be held on the Arnaud de Villeneuve Campus of the Faculty of Medicine (641 Avenue du Doyen Gaston Giraud, 34090 Montpellier).
+This week, designed for all high school students (10th, 11th, and 12th graders) as well as their parents and teachers, will feature various sessions dedicated to explaining the REES program, thePASS/LAS tracks, and the upper-level years.
+The sessions will take place on Zoom from February 21 to 25, 2022, except for those on the morning of Wednesday, February 23, which will be held at the Arnaud de Villeneuve Campus of the Faculty of Medicine (641 Avenue du Doyen Gaston Giraud, 34090 Montpellier).

-Participation in this event is completely free of charge, but requires prior registration using the form below:
+Attendance at this event is completely free, but requires prior registration using the form below:

-A program packed with conferences, tutorials, and Q&A sessions
+A program packed with lectures, tutorials, and Q&A sessions

-• Monday, February 21 – 4:00 p.m.: The first slot will be devoted to presenting the Tutoring program and the ATSM association.
-The role of Tutoring within the reform and the services provided free of charge by the ATSM will be detailed in order to reassure students about the educational and psychological support that will be offered to them during their year.
-By the end of the week, high school students will be familiar with the new system put in place with the Health Studies Admission Reform and how the PASS and LAS work.
-The different subjects covered during the year will also be detailed.
+• Monday, February 21 – 4:00 p.m.: The first session will be dedicated to introducing the Tutoring Program and the ATSM association.
+The role of the Tutoring Program within the reform and the free services provided by the ATSM will be explained in detail to reassure students about the academic and psychological support available to them throughout the year.
+By the end of the week, high school students will be familiar with the new system established under the Health Studies Admission Reform and the respective operations of the PASS and LAS programs.
+The various subjects covered during the year will also be detailed.

-• Wednesday, February 23 – 2:00 p.m.: Scheduled for sophomores and juniors, this session will guide students in choosing their specializations for their senior year.
+• Wednesday, February 23 – 2:00 p.m.: A session has been scheduled for 10th and 11th graders to help them choose their elective courses for their senior year.

-• Wednesday, February 23 – 2 p.m. and Thursday, February 24 – 7 p.m.: Two conferences will be held specifically for parents and teachers to include them in the Health Studies Entrance Reform and explain how it works, as well as the tutoring program.
+• Wednesday, February 23 – 2:00 p.m. and Thursday, February 24 – 7:00 p.m.: Two sessions will be held specifically for parents and teachers to involve them in the Health Studies Introductory Reform and explain how it works, as well as the tutoring program.

-• Thursday, February 24 – 4:00 p.m.: Tutors will offer a methodology workshop to help students understand and plan for the year ahead, combined with a short wellness session.
+• Thursday, February 24 – 4:00 p.m.: The tutors will lead a study skills workshop to help students get a good grasp of the year ahead and plan accordingly, while also including a short wellness session.

-• Students in their final year of high school will have the opportunity to attend five Tuto Lycée sessions, covering some of the topics they will study during the first semester of PASS/LAS.
+• Students in their senior year will have the opportunity to attend five Tuto Lycée sessions, which will cover some of the course material they will encounter during the first semester of the PASS/LAS program.

-• The week will end with a discussion session, during which the tutors will be available to everyone to debrief on the week and answer any final questions.
+• The week will finally conclude with a discussion session, during which the tutors will be available to everyone to review the week and answer any remaining questions.